numbersprotocol/community-support/README.md

 # community-support

 This is a channel for Numbers community to report issues, ask questions or open feature requests.
+If you are looking for more details about Numbers Protocol, such as Overview or Technical documents, please visit [our Gitbook site](https://numbersprotocol.gitbook.io/about/).

 ## Before starting